200 rabbits were seized from Ms. Debe Bell, a Colorado show and livestock rabbit breeder, on July 21, 2011, on the pretext of animal abuse.

 But, what REALLY happened?

-An anonymous, paid ($2,000!!)
-Crime Stoppers tip led the Animal Control Officer to Ms. Bell, a breeder of show and livestock rabbits.
-The officer, followed by a bevy of reporters schooled by the House Rabbit Society, described horrific conditions, including multiple dead rabbits.
+An anonymous Crime Stoppers tip (for which $2,000 was paid; this screams conflict of interest, or malicious intent by the tipster) led the Animal Control Officer to Ms. Bell, a breeder of show and livestock rabbits.
+The officer, followed by a bevy of TV reporters schooled by the House Rabbit Society, described the horrific conditions on air, including multiple dead rabbits on the premises.

 Rabbit breeders in Colorado familiar with

-the situation describe Ms. Bell as a show rabbit breeder, disease researcher, 4H leader, and supplier of prey animals to a raptor rescue organization, whose rabbits were healthy and in great shape.
+the situation describe Ms. Bell as a show rabbit breeder, disease researcher, 4H leader, and supplier of prey animals to a raptor rescue organization.
+Her rabbits were healthy and in great shape.

 The case made no sense, so in the dubious hope that a lack of education was at the heart of the matter, we wrote a letter to the sheriff of Jefferson County in Colorado.
 The main points of that letter are included below.